‘Educate the child when they are young and when they grow old they shall not depart from it.’

 —Dr. Maria Montessori

-Some attributes are inherited and some are learnt through habit.
+Some attributes are inherited and some are learned through habit.
 Good education is about not taking anything for granted and making sure that everything that really matters in life is taught to the child.

 How can it be done?

-Creating a Values Programme involves choosing the values you feel are relevant and pertinent for your setting and working with the whole nursery community of children, parents and staff.
+Creating a values programme involves choosing the values you feel are relevant and pertinent for your setting and working with the whole nursery community of children, parents and staff.
 At the beginning of each half term the value is introduced, discussed and practised in a creative variety of ways over the following six weeks.
 Parents are then encouraged to support the Values programme in whichever ways they can.

 A list of possible values for the very young could be: kindness, responsibility, happiness, gratitude, perseverance, respect, honesty, friendship, generosity and peace.